Bright Color Interior - Design Style Guide

 -

-Bright color schemes work beautifully with mid-century modern, bohemian, and eclectic styles.
-Mixing in natural textures like wood and plants keeps the overall look grounded and inviting.
+Bright color schemes intertwine seamlessly with mid-century modern, bohemian and eclectic styles.
+Mixing natural elements like wood and plants makes the space feel grounded.